 Stop taxing periods.
 Period. #EndTamponTax

 The Treasury vowed to axe the outdated and overtly sexist tax on tampons, sanitary pads and mooncups in January 2016.
+WE WON!
 By March we made history when Parliament accepted a tampon-tax-ending amendment proposed by the amazing Paula Sherriff MP.
-Following Brexit complications, this amendment will be implemented by April 2018 at the very latest.
+Following Brexit complications, this amendment will be implemented by 2022 at the very latest.
 That sucks.
 But we're on it!
 We've launched a new project called 'Period Watch' to keep an eye on the Government and SMASH the period taboo in the meantime!
+Our new petition can also be signed here to help reduce this deadline date.
+Period!

-David Cameron accepted that removing sanitary tax will be "very difficult to do but I'll have to go away and have a look and come back to you”.
-Well Mr Cameron, it’s time for a response.
-We need to know why the Government still taxes sanitary products on luxurious, “non-essential” grounds, but not helicopters, the maintenance of our private jets, or crocodile steaks.
+We need to make sure we no longer tax period products on luxurious, “non-essential” grounds, but not helicopters, the maintenance of our private jets, or crocodile steaks.
 Even President Obama has coined the tax 'shocking' and 'unfair'.

 If you value the functioning of those who menstruate at least as much as you enjoy your flying crocodile Fridays then sign our petition and join our campaign.
 Help to put an end to the marginalisation of issues traditionally associated with women by demanding a zero tax rate for sanitary products.